pagyP/azurefirewall-microhack/README.md

 :point_right: Repeat at the same steps 2 and 3 for **eastus2-hub-firewall**

-### Task 4: Deploy the workbook for Azure Firewall
+### Task 5: Deploy the workbook for Azure Firewall

 1. Follow step-by-step in the [Monitor logs using Azure Firewall Workbook](https://docs.microsoft.com/en-us/azure/firewall/firewall-workbook/)  to deploy the workbook for Azure firewall in Log Analytics workspace.

+### Task 6: Associate Firewall with the Azure Firewall instances

+### Task 7: Deploy the policies for Azure Firewall
 ## Challenges

 After you finished the base lab deployed you can progress to the Azure Firewall and Firewall Manager Microhack challenges!